January is the traditional time of year when many of us make New Year’s resolutions…

-In this three-part series we look at the skin cancer risks of three skin color types including those with dark skin, red hair, and fair skin.
+In this two-part series we look at the skin cancer risks of two skin color types including those with dark skin; and those with red hair and fair skin.
 Our goal is to dispel any myths that might surround these skin color types and advocate healthy skin care practices for everyone.

 In Part 2 of this series we look at ‘Why Redheads Are At Higher Risks for Melanoma’.

 While only one to two percent of the world has red hair, it’s a little-known fact that America is the redheaded capital of the world.

 Scotland and Ireland have the most redheads per capita – with 650,000 and 420,00 respectively.
 But America’s close genetic ties to the UK and a population of more than 300 million means there are more redheads in America than in any other country.

 No one knows for sure how many, but researchers estimates that between six million and 18 million Americans sport red hair, which is often accompanied by fair skin and freckles.

 Unfortunately, red hair is also accompanied by an increased risk for the deadliest form of skin cancer: melanoma.